Key Takeaways

 What is the cost of SEO?

-Agencies and SEO professionals have for years been running around with the phrase “SEO traffic is free”.
-This have been the story for as long as I have been working with SEO and have almost become the truth in general.
+Agencies and SEO professionals have for years been running around with the phrase “SEO traffic is free.”
+This has been the story for as long as I have been working with SEO and has almost become accepted as truth.

-Unfortunately, this is a misconsumption that needs to be enlightened and spoken out loud.
+Unfortunately, this is a misconception that needs to be corrected.

 SEO traffic is not free.

-What I am trying to say is just that SEO traffic isn’t free.
-Best case you can do it yourself – but your ressources isn’t free either.
+What I’m trying to say is that SEO traffic isn’t free.
+In the best case, you can do it yourself – but your resources aren’t free either.
 Your time is valuable even if you remove the salary aspect.

 Understanding the Return on Investment (ROI) of your Search Engine Optimization (SEO) efforts is crucial for any business aiming to maximize its online presence and drive sustainable growth.

-So, let’s dig into the way if calculating the ROI.
+So, let’s dig into the way of calculating the ROI.

 1. Calculate SEO expenses

-First step of calculating SEO ROI is to know your costs.
-This contains all the costs and not only the things that requires direct payment for a service.
+The first step of calculating SEO ROI is to know your costs.
+This includes all costs and not only things that require direct payment for a service.

-The following is the most common costs of doing SEO:
+The following are the most common costs of doing SEO:

-The inhouse ressourcers are often the one that most businesses tends to forget when calculating SEO ROI.
+In-house resources are often the ones most businesses tend to forget when calculating SEO ROI.

 This is a problem that will blur the actual ROI.
-You might have employees working with SEO 100% of their work day.
-Or maybe you have a smaller teams that are generalist working with everything from copywriting, web development and SEO.
+You might have employees working with SEO 100% of their workday.
+Or maybe you have a smaller team of generalists working on everything from copywriting to web development and SEO.

-If your employees are working only part time on SEO, you need to break down their time spent on SEO tasks on hourly or daily rates to know the actual cost of doing SEO.
+If your employees are working only part-time on SEO, you need to break down their time spent on SEO tasks into hourly or daily rates to know the actual cost of doing SEO.

 SEO tools

-If you or your team works with SEO inhouse you’ll most likely have expenses to SEO tools like Morningscore.
-Add the full monthly fee for SEO tools to your calculations unless you have tools that are used to more than just SEO, then you can consider only calculating parts of the expense for SEO cost.
+If you or your team works with SEO in-house, you’ll most likely have expenses for SEO tools like Morningscore.
+Add the full monthly fee for SEO tools to your calculations; unless you have tools that are used for more than just SEO, then you can consider only calculating parts of the expense for SEO cost.

 2. Track and attribute conversions

-Now to the hard part.
-Tracking and attributing conversion correct to get the most exacts picture is – as mentioned previously – not an easy task.
+Now for the hard part.
+Tracking and attributing conversions correctly to get the most exact picture is – as mentioned previously – not an easy task.

-Nonetheless, it’s important to track as precise as possible (100% exact is impossible).
+Nonetheless, it’s important to track as precisely as possible (100% exact is impossible).

-To track your conversions you need one or more tools like Google Analytics, Plausible or similar tracking tools to track, measure and attribute conversions from SEO traffic.
+To track your conversions, you need one or more tools like Google Analytics, Plausible, or similar tracking tools to track, measure, and attribute conversions from SEO traffic.
+Setting up proper analytics is foundational – Google Analytics Academy offers free training and certification to help you master conversion tracking and attribution.

 What kind of conversions you track and how you assign conversion values is individual from business to business.

-If you are collecting leads it’s a little bit more tricky.
-To track lead conversions you need to setup “events”.
-A goal is e-mail signups, form submissions, trial signups or however you collect leads.
+If you are collecting leads, it’s a little bit trickier.
+To track lead conversions, you need to set up “events.”
+A goal could be email signups, form submissions, trial signups, or however you collect leads.

 Visit this guide for setting up purchase and lead tracking in Google Analytics.

-Lastly, you need to assign each lead conversion to an estimated value as you don’t have a direct purchase.
+Lastly, you need to assign each lead conversion an estimated value since you don’t have a direct purchase.

 Customer lifetime value x lead conversion rate

-Tracking the value of leads from SEO requires additional data to fully setup and calculate your SEO ROI.
+Tracking the value of leads from SEO requires additional data to fully set up and calculate SEO ROI for your business.

 - Average Purchase Value is the average amount of money a customer spends in a single transaction.